Read the article in Grading & Excavating Contractor - October, 2017

 Get the operations team on board

 A CMMS will improve and automate preventive maintenance.
-That’s good the bottom line.
+That’s good for the bottom line.
 In the field, however, taking an asset out of service can be seen as a threat to productivity, especially when it isn’t broken.
 The maintenance team can sell the concept that short-term shutdowns for preventive maintenance are preferable by reducing unexpected breakdowns and delivering a net increase in uptime and availability.
 The software should also enhance collaboration, allowing field and maintenance teams to communicate easily and in real-time regarding repair requests, work orders and equipment status.

 Make parallel, supporting changes